fiskWasTaken/mongostash/README.md

 # MongoDB Driver for Stash

-A simple MongoDB Driver for Stash, supporting MongoClient and the new-style MongoDB library.
+This is a MongoDB Driver for [Stash](https://github.com/tedious/Stash), supporting MongoClient and the new-style MongoDB library.

+This enables you to use a persistent and distributed store as your cache driver, which can be ideal for homogenic and distributed systems.

 ## Usage